 I took a break from soloing and dragged my folks with me on a 9-day journey in and around Panay.
 To kick-off our Panay Island escapade, we sought for Roxas City, the capital of Capiz, as our first stop.
 We’ve spent 3D/2N in Exploring Places in Roxas City on DIY.
 Roxas City is an emerging economic city, 460 kilometers southeast of Manila.
 Also known as the Seafood Capital of the Philippines, it supplies the nation with most of the freshest seafood.

-On my recent journey to Liliw, Laguna to chase waterfalls, I have learned of a different kind of gem that the locals have been raving about.
+A different kind of gem that the locals of Liliw, Laguna have been raving about.
 Most of them head to Mabini Street not to buy the famed Liliw Tsinelas (Slippers/Footwear) but to get a taste of their favorite Rice Toppings from Kuya Bal’s Chao Fan.
 But what is so special about Kuya Bal’s Chao Fan that the locals just can’t get enough of it?

 Aside from Forts that are recognized as UNESCO World Heritage Sites and other remarkable landmarks along its streets, Old San Juan is also a foodies’ heaven.
 From authentic Puerto Rican food to Spanish inspired and international fares even food trucks, every corner and every turn has its own culinary delights.
 There are budget dining options to upscale restaurants that will fit anyone’s budget.